Fraticelli: Fraticelli de paupere vita

-The Michaelites
+Michaelites

-This third group of the Fraticelli derive their name from Michael of Cesena, their chief representative and natural leader.
+This third group of the Fraticelli derive their name from Michael of Cesena (died 1342), their chief representative and natural leader.
 It must be premised that this name was in vogue during the fifteenth century and that the party it designated exerted great influence in doctrinal matters on the other groups as early as 1329.

 The controversy began at Narbonne in 1321 between the Dominicans and Franciscans.
 The main question at issue seems to have been whether it is heretical to assert that Christ and His Apostles possessed no property either in particular or in common.
 In 1321 the Dominican Inquisitor at Narbonne, John of Belna, declared heretical the teaching of an imprisoned Beghard of that region, who asserted that Christ and the Apostles owned nothing either individually or in common.
 The Franciscan lector, Bérenger Talon, defended the Beghard.
 Berenger refused to retract and was threatened with punishment by the inquisitor.
 The matter soon developed into a general controversy between the Dominicans and Franciscans.
 On this particular issue the Relaxati and Zelanti agreed citing the Bull of Nicholas III, Exiit qui seminat, which had defined the poverty of the Franciscans, both individually and collectively, as equivalent to that of the Apostles, and had therefore transferred to the Roman Church all their holdings in land and houses, as had already been enacted by Innocent IV (14 November 1245).

 Because of the important bearing of the controversy on the rule of the Friars Minor, a general chapter of the order was convoked at Perugia, in June of the year 1322, and the minister general, together with the other members of the chapter, caused two letters or communications to be published in which the mind of the chapter regarding the controversy is set forth at considerable length.
 Anticipating, on the advice of the Franciscan Cardinals Vitalis and Bertrand, the definitive decision of the pope, the chapter solemnly declared in favor of the "absolute poverty" of Christ (4 June 1322).
 This pronunciamento was signed by the general, Michael of Cesena, the provincial ministers of Southern Germany, England (William of Nottingham, not Occam), Aquitania, Northern France, and others, as well as by several renowned scholars.
 On 11 June the chapter solemnly published its decrees to all Christendom.

-Indignant at the action of the chapter at Perugia, Pope John XXII published the Bull Ad conditorem canonum (8 December 1322), in which he renounces the dominion of all the goods of the Friars Minor hitherto assumed by the Roman pontiffs.
+Indignant at the action of the chapter at Perugia, Pope John XXII published the bull Ad conditorem canonum (8 December 1322), in which he renounces the dominion of all the goods of the Friars Minor hitherto assumed by the Roman pontiffs.
 He declared that the Roman Church renounced all its claims to the movable and immovable properties of the Franciscan Order and therewith returned them.
 John echoed Gerard of Abbeville, declaring that the ownership of a thing cannot be separated from its actual use or consumption.
 The Franciscans objected to this attack on their longstanding beliefs and customs and the poverty that was their hallmark.